 You also must trust your gut – you can’t go wrong with it.
 Is the contractor punctual?
 Does he arrive on time?
 Is he courteous?
 Does he clean up after the painting job, or does he leave splatter marks behind?

 Don’t put your trust in anyone with a name that includes “painting company” or someone who comes with a white van or paint brush.
-Hiring someone who does commercial painting in Dublin is considered an investment.
+Hiring someone who does commercial painting in Dublin, CA is considered an investment.
 You don’t want to lose potential customers (and profits) by hiring a bad painter.
 That’s why it is important to do a significant amount of research on potential candidates before you hire them.